§ TSP-Enabled AI Agent Protocols

 Accountablity

 A TEA may be required to observe some rules or duties that are not automatically enforced or even explicitly stated.
 For example, computer systems often do not enforce by the system implementation Terms of Use agreements.
 Such terms can later be accounted after violation occured.
-Implicit rules or imprecise rules are not explicitly stated or not machine readable.
-Accountability is a process that can investigate and discover whether certain such rules or duties were indeed observed by the TEA during a given time period.
+Accountability is a process that can be used to investigate and discover whether certain such rules or duties were indeed observed by the TEA during a given time period.
 This process is usually performed after the fact.

 Audit